netlify-templates/victor-hugo/site/content/projects/va-osteoarthritis-physical-activity.md

     authorimage: /images/uploads/bake7292.jpg
     authorname: Joshua Baker, MD
     authorrole: Principal Investigator
 summary: 'Randomized crossover trial of different types of intra-articular injections (population: osteoarthritis at the VA).
-WTH to be used to monitor physical activity (activity monitors) and patient-reported outcomes over the 3 months after each injection.
+W2H to be used to monitor physical activity (activity monitors) and patient-reported outcomes over the 3 months after each injection.
 Financial incentives will also be used to promote adherence to the completion of the patient-reported outcomes.'
 condition: Hypertension
 intervention: Wearables & remote monitoring
 outcome: Increased physical activity